Scrap Lab Formula to Create a Stunning Scrappy Quilt

 How to balance color?

 Color is a key component.
 A good rule of thumb is to pick one color to be a neutral and then build from there.
 This is usually the background color.
-Consider, also, the contrast of the colors.
+Consider also the contrast in the colors.
 Sometimes a small accent of a contrasting color, a little out of order, is good.
-Adding a pop of color to the center of each block adds a layer of complexity to keep the eye moving.
+Adding a pop of color to the center of each block adds a layer of complexity, keeping the eye moving.
 The eye also needs a place to rest, though.
 Neutrals are the calm to the storm and give the eye a place to rest.

 There is a place for low volume quilts, similar to a white kitchen.
 The key is accent colors, even in a low volume bundle.
 Adding beige, tan, and grey to a white low volume background gives depth to the color palette and keeps the quilt from appearing flat or plain.
-Variations of white, each adding texture and depth, keep the eye moving around the quilt – keeping the eye moving is what makes a color palette complement the quilt design.
+Variations of white, each adding texture and depth, keep the eye moving around the quilt, and that’s what makes a color palette complement the quilt design.

 Scale of the print is a key component.
-Yet it is very dependent on the scale of the block size.
+Yet it is highly dependent on the block size.
 A large scale print fabric, one with a large print or large design, can hide in a small block piece.
 Conversely, a small scale print fabric can be viewed as a solid in a large block piece.
 Limit busy prints, prints that seem visually overwhelming, to the same or similar scale if the print has a large variety of colors.

-If you don’t have scraps or you don’t have many, begin with a curated bundle.
+If you don’t have any scraps or only a few, begin with a curated bundle.
 Add solids and other prints from your stash.
 Choose colors that are similar but not in the same value range.

 One way to see the value range of your fabrics is to take a black and white photo.
-You can quickly see the how similar in value the blues and greens are.
+You can quickly see how similar in value the blues and greens are.
 The old adage ‘blue and green should not be seen without a color in between’ holds true here.
-Because blue and green are next to each other on the color wheel, the eye views them as the same.
-You can quickly pick out the darks-mediums-lights from this photo, but not necessarily the blues from the greens.
-Grey is a neutral — the value is also viewed as the same.
-The gold though is so much lighter than the dark and medium blues and greens.
+Because blue and green are next to each other on the color wheel, the eye perceives them as the same color.
+You can quickly pick out the darks, mediums, and lights from this photo, but not necessarily the blues from the greens.
+Grey is a neutral — its value is also considered the same.
+The gold, though, is so much lighter than the dark and medium blues and greens.
 The gold will make a great fabric ‘in between’ the greys, blues, and greens.
 It will provide the contrast to keep the eye moving.
 The variety of patterns and scale of patterns will also give the eye something to search for.
 The solids will give the eye a place to rest.
-Therefore, this custom bundle created from my fabric stash with a few new fabrics added will create a stunning scrap quilt.
+Therefore, this custom bundle, created from my fabric stash with a few new fabrics added, will make a stunning scrap quilt.

 Closely look at the quilts you love.
 Notice the use of color and prints.
 The best way to train your eye is to study what attracts your eye.
 Then imitate it.
 I am always learning, along with everyone else.
 There will always be someone who does it better.